Wednesday, November 30, 2011

 Wednesday, November 2, 2011

-Our first wine was the 2009 Chardonnay ($18) that has nice nose with some apple and minerality on the palate.
-It is well balanced and not too buttery.
-The 2007 Merlot ($21) is rather light and fruity with some pepper and tobacco notes.
-The 2008 Cab ($27) is 80% Cab, 12% Merlot, 4% Cab Franc and 4% Petit Verdot.
+Our first taste was the Franciscan 2009 Chardonnay ($18) that had a nice nose with some apple and minerality on the palate.
+It was well balanced and not too buttery with mostly apple and pear.
+Very likeable.
+The Franciscan 2007 Merlot ($21) was rather light and fruity with some pepper and tobacco notes.
+It was my least favorite of the four tastings we were offered.
+The Franciscan 2008 Cabernet Sauvignon ($27) is 80% Cab, 12% Merlot, 4% Cab Franc and 4% Petit Verdot.
 It had some cherry notes with nice soft tannins.
 This is a nice cab for that price.
-Our favorite, though, was the 2007 Magnificat ($50) which is a blend of 71% Cab, 26% Merlot, 2% Petit Verdot and 1% Malbec.
-It is a more complex Cab than the 2008 with soft tannins and some age potential.
+Our favorite, though, was the Franciscan 2007 Magnificat ($50) which is a blend of 71% Cab, 26% Merlot, 2% Petit Verdot and 1% Malbec.
+It had a nice aroma of black cherry.
+On the palate I got black cherry, plum, vanilla and mocha.
+It is a more interesting and complex Cab than the 2008 with smooth tannins and some age potential.
 We bought a bottle of the Chardonnay and the Magnificat.
 Service was good.

 Franciscan Estate Winery